-I am writing to advise you of the U. S. Department of Education's (Department) 2016 determination under section 616 of the Individuals with Disabilities Education Act (IDEA).
+I am writing to advise you of the U. S. Department of Education's (Department) 2017 determination under section 616 of the Individuals with Disabilities Education Act (IDEA).
 The Department has determined that Maryland needs assistance in implementing the requirements of Part B of the IDEA.
-This determination is based on the totality of the State's data and information, including the Federal fiscal year (FFY) 2014 State Performance Plan/Annual Performance Report (SPP/APR), other State-reported data, and other publicly available information.
+This determination is based on the totality of the State's data and information, including the Federal fiscal year (FFY) 2015 State Performance Plan/Annual Performance Report (SPP/APR), other State-reported data, and other publicly available information.

-Your State's 2016 determination is based on the data reflected in the State's "2016 Part B Results-Driven Accountability Matrix" (RDA Matrix).
+Your State's 2017 determination is based on the data reflected in the State's "2017 Part B Results-Driven Accountability Matrix" (RDA Matrix).
 The RDA Matrix is individualized for each State and consists of:

-- a Compliance Matrix that includes scoring on Compliance Indicators and other compliance factors; - (2) a Results Matrix that includes scoring on Results Elements; - (3) a Compliance Score and a Results Score; - (4) an RDA Percentage based on both the Compliance Score and the Results Score; and - (5) the State's Determination.
+- (1) a Compliance Matrix that includes scoring on Compliance Indicators and other compliance factors; - (2) a Results Matrix that includes scoring on Results Elements; - (3) a Compliance Score and a Results Score; - (4) an RDA Percentage based on both the Compliance Score and the Results Score; and - (5) the State's Determination.

-The RDA Matrix is further explained in a document, entitled "How the Department Made Determinations under Section 616(d) of the Individuals with Disabilities Education Act in 2016: Part B" (HTDMD).
+The RDA Matrix is further explained in a document, entitled "How the Department Made Determinations under Section 616(d) of the Individuals with Disabilities Education Act in 2017: Part B" (HTDMD).

-OSEP is continuing to use both results data and compliance data in making determinations in 2016, as it did for Part B determinations in 2014 and 2015.
+OSEP is continuing to use both results data and compliance data in making determinations in 2017, as it did for Part B determinations in 2014, 2015, and 2016.
 (The specifics of the determination procedures and criteria are set forth in the HTDMD and reflected in the RDA Matrix for your State.)
-In making Part B determinations in 2016, OSEP continued to use results data related to:
+In making Part B determinations in 2017, OSEP continued to use results data related to:

-- (1) the participation of children with disabilities (CWD) on regular Statewide assessments; - (2) the participation and performance of CWD on the most recently administered (school year 2014-2015) National Assessment of Educational Progress (NAEP);
+(1) the participation of children with disabilities (CWD) on regular Statewide assessments;